isabella232/advertising-cloud.en/help/user-guide/execution/placement-setup/conversions.md

 * View conversion - User viewed the video and went to the conversion page sometime later
 * Impression conversion - User was exposed to an in-banner impression and went to the conversion page sometime later

-Note that a view conversion in our system is not quite the same thing as a "view-through" conversion in the display world.
+Note that a view conversion in Advertising Cloud DSP is not quite the same thing as a "view-through" conversion in the display world.

 Conversion pixels also support the notion of a "lookback window".
 This defines the trailing time period for which the original activity with the ad will be considered eligible for conversion.
 By default, all conversion types have a lookback window of 30 days.
 That means that if the ad was seen 40 days ago, before the conversion page was hit, it would not be considered a valid conversion and wouldn't be counted.